 MPI can help you:

-- develop MPI-endorsed codes of practice for your industry group to help members comply with the new requirements
+- develop MPI-endorsed codes of practice for your industry group to help members comply with requirements

 - get advice on acceptable hull preparation, cleaning, treatment, and inspection.